-If you are experiencing family and domestic violence please click here for information about support services.
+If you are experiencing family and domestic violence please visit the Family and Domestic Violence Help for information about support services.
 In an emergency call 000.

-To close this window immediately, click on the brown exit button (right) or press Ctrl +W.
+To close this window immediately, click on the exit button (right) or press Ctrl +W.

 For information about how to browse incognito and/or erase your history, see www.esafety.gov.au.

 Family violence is a prevalent and devastating issue affecting the Western Australian community.

 WA's Residential Tenancies Act provides a range of practical options and flexibility for tenants who are at risk of, or experiencing family and domestic violence, including:

 Information and resources for tenants and landlords is available on Consumer Protection's Safe Tenancy WA web page.

 This includes a video developed by Consumer Protection to explain safe tenancy options, which is available in the following languages:

 The Department of Communities has an important role to play in supporting safe tenancy as WA’s lead agency for family and domestic violence and a housing provider for government employees, public housing tenants and people living in an Aboriginal community.

 If you are a tenant in public housing, government employee housing or Aboriginal housing, please visit the Housing Authority Safe Tenancy web page or contact your regional service provider or housing office for more information.